We’ve all said it: “I don’t have time”.

 ‘Entrepreneurs are the crazy people who work 100 hours a week so they don’t have to work 40 hours for someone else.’ – Brad Sugars

 Too right!
-Although I try to have sufficient recovery time to ensure that I’m working effectively when on-task.
-If I can’t perform, I don’t have a backup to keep my workload running smoothly, and no-one’s going to pay me for sick leave.
+Although I try to have sufficient recovery time to ensure that I work effectively when on-task.
+If I can’t perform, I don’t have a backup to keep my workload running smoothly.
+No-one pays me for sick leave or holidays.

-My work schedule has filled up again, along with other events in the wind down to 2018.
+My work schedule has filled up again, along with other commitments in the wind down of 2018.
 It seems like I don’t have time to fit anything else in.

 So, I’ve decided to write a novel.